SahilChachra/Classifier-Pipeline-Timm-TensorRT/README.md

-# Template for Binary/Multiclass classifier in PyTorch for Classification with Timm model Implementation and TensorRT Export
+# Template for Multiclass classifier in PyTorch for Classification with Timm model Implementation and TensorRT Export

 ## Features/Options
 1. Custom model file with Timm models